-Our community of more than 1,000 PhD tutors is what makes The Brilliant Club unique.
-For some pupils, the only doctor they may have ever met is in a medical setting, but our programmes open up the world of academic research and give young people the opportunity to study university-level work in an accessible manner.
+Our community of over 1,000 PhD tutors is what makes The Brilliant Club unique.
+For some students, the only doctor they may have ever met is in a medical setting, but our programme opens up the world of academic research and gives young people the opportunity to study university-level work in an accessible way.

-Our tutors are recruited from a range of disciplines covering STEM, Arts and Humanities and Social Sciences.
-The training also supports tutors to develop their understanding of pedagogy and teaching practice to deliver high quality tutorials to small groups of pupils.
-Tutors also undergo Safeguarding and professional standards training.
+Our tutors are recruited from a range of disciplines covering STEM, arts and humanities and social sciences.
+The training also supports tutors to develop their understanding of pedagogy and teaching practice to deliver high quality tutorials to small groups of students.
+Tutors also undergo safeguarding and professional standards training.

-Pupils each receive a course handbook to support them through the programme.
-This will include all the material they need for their assignments and tutorials.
-Pupils will also have access to a virtual learning environment throughout the programme to submit work and get support from their tutor.
+Each student receives a course handbook to support them through the programme.
+This includes all of the material that they need for their tutorials and final assignment.
+Students will also have access to our online portal The Hub throughout the programme to submit work and get support from their tutor.

 These examples provide a flavour of the exciting courses students have studied in the past.
 Schools and colleges can indicate a preference for a subject stream but we can’t offer courses for specific subject tutoring.